shiaoligreen/misinformation/project_proposal.md

 2 indicates a text primarily concerned with opinions and emotions.

-We will add additional annotated metadata fields to be decided.
-They will potentially include:
+We will add additional, still to be decided, metadata fields.

 **Potential Markers to Annotate**